franzheidl/quotes.chocmixin/README.md

 * `cmd-ctrl-q` will toggle quotes: single quotes will be replaced by double quotes and vice versa.

+These actions will be run in the scope of a selection if one exists, otherwise affect the whole document.

 ###The MIT License (MIT)